 - Chryssa's "Untitled" from the series of works "Cinema Oasis", at the museum's reception

-- Giorgos Tzinoudis' "336-1 small luminous stories" in the cafe
+- Giorgos Tzinoudis' "336-1 Short Stories in Phosphorus" in the cafē

 - George Zongolopoulos’ "Cor-ten" in the garden